 We study the effect of domain adaptation and diversity regularization methods introduced in Section \ref{sec:prompt_regularization}.
-Minimizing the entropy of the score's expected value (as a diversity regularization term) has also been used in prior representation learning studies \cite{discinfomax2017, doweuda2020}.
+Minimizing the entropy of the score's expected value (as a diversity regularization term) has also been used in prior representation learning studies \citep{discinfomax2017, doweuda2020}.
 This regularization term relieves the harmful effect of class imbalance.
-Meanwhile, the domain adaptation regularization term is more beneficial for smaller datasets since inferring their distribution from a low number of samples is difficult, making the chances of generating OOD prompted graphs higher.
-To showcase the effect of these objective terms, we first introduce two common methods of measuring class imbalance that are the Imbalanced Ratio (IR) and Normalized Entropy (NE).
+Meanwhile, the domain adaptation regularization term is more beneficial for smaller datasets, since inferring their distribution from a small number of samples is difficult, increasing the likelihood of generating OOD prompted graphs.
+To showcase the effect of these objectives, we introduce two common methods of measuring class imbalance: the Imbalanced Ratio (IR) and Normalized Entropy (NE).
 A higher IR and a lower NE show more class imbalance in the datasets.
 Denoting the frequency of each class of a dataset as $f_i$, while we have $C$ classes, IR and NE are defined as below:

 Tables \ref{tab:ds_reg_stats} shows the total number of samples in the target datasets (50\% of the actual dataset sizes because we split the datasets into half source and half target), the statistics of their corresponding test sets, and the IMP\% of \namemodel on these datasets (we fix GCN as the base GNN).